sgmenda-aws/aws-lc/crypto/pqt/README.md

 # PQ/T Hybrid KEMs

-The source code in this folder implements post-quantum/traditional hybrid KEMs as defined in [DESIGN.md](./DESIGN.md).
+The source code in this folder implements post-quantum/traditional hybrid KEMs as defined in [LINK TO DESIGN DOCUMENT].

 NOTE: THIS IS AN IMPLEMENTATION OF A DRAFT, NOT A FINAL STANDARD.